-ORIGNIX Cyber Operations and Maintenance framework is a market differentiator and our crown jewel methodology.
-The framework maps the ISA/IEC 62443 cybersecurity lifecycle with the IT Infrastructure Library (ITIL) best practices in managing security and changes to network-capable devices within Industrial Automation and Control Systems.
+ORIGNIX Cyber Operational Resilience Management (cyberORM™) system is a market differentiator and our crown jewel methodology.
+The framework maps the ISA/IEC 62443 cybersecurity life cycle with ISA/IEC 61511 functional safety life cycle and the IT Infrastructure Library (ITIL) best practices in managing security and changes to network-capable devices within Industrial Automation and Control Systems.

-The industry-first Cyber Operations and Maintenance Framework operates as the day-to-day beating heart of the ISA/IEC 62443 IACS cybersecurity lifecycle.
+The industry-first cyberORM™ system operates as the day-to-day beating heart of the ISA/IEC 62443 aligned IACS cybersecurity life cycle.
 It addresses the daily challenges in a structured and systematic way under well-defined Capability Maturity Model Integration (CMMI) key capabilities.

-The CyberPRA project is delivered through a six-phase approach:
+The CyberPRA™ project is delivered through a six-phase approach:

 Phase 1: Prepare.
 Assessment of the project objectives, review of current architecture design, configuration information, HAZOP, PHA, and risk matrix.

 Phase 3: Analyze.
-Off-site cyberGEP assessment, threat and vulnerabilities analysis.
+Off-site cyberGEP™ assessment, threat and vulnerabilities analysis.

 Phase 4: Collaborate.
 Collaborative on-site sessions:

-- cyberHAZOP – Evaluation of threats, consequences, countermeasures, and discussion of recommendations.
+- cyberHAZOP™ – Evaluation of threats, consequences, countermeasures, and discussion of recommendations.

-- cyberLOPA – Evaluation of high consequence incident scenarios.
+- cyberLOPA™ – Evaluation of high consequence incident scenarios.
 Order of magnitude estimation of cause frequency, loss event, and safeguards.

 Phase 5: Report.
 Development of executive summary and detailed report.
 Presentation of the prioritized list of risks and actions.